ileandre0/A-Heros-Guide/README.md

 #### MVP

-1) Drop down menu for filter options.
+1) Drop down menu for filter options

 2) Submission button that generates profiles based on filter choices

+3) Use external API to render data to screen

+4) Button components for the "Welcome" screen

+5) Media query for ipad or desktop

+6)  Button to return to the home page from the displayed profiles screen

 #### PostMVP

 1) Add second API to insert bio paragraph (and another profile photo)

-3) Add span tag for age

-5) Send a message form
+2) Incorporate forms for messageing

+3) Incorporate a 'like' button

 ## Project Schedule